Eventonomy

 Events

-# List events (outputs the unified REST envelope)
+# List events

-wp eventonomy events list
+wp eventonomy events

-wp eventonomy events delete 481
+wp eventonomy events --status=published

-wp eventonomy events delete 481 --force
+wp eventonomy events --status=pending --per_page=50 --format=json

 Occurrences

-# List occurrences for an event
+# List occurrences for an event (--event is required)

-wp eventonomy occurrences list --event=481
+wp eventonomy occurrences --event=481

-wp eventonomy occurrences list --event=481 --format=csv
+wp eventonomy occurrences --event=481 --format=csv

 # Recompute occurrences for one event (or all events if --event is omitted)

-wp eventonomy recompute-occurrences --event=481
+wp eventonomy recompute_occurrences --event=481

-wp eventonomy recompute-occurrences
+wp eventonomy recompute_occurrences

 RSVPs

-# List RSVPs for an event
+# List RSVPs for an event (--event is required)

-wp eventonomy rsvps list --event=481
+wp eventonomy rsvps --event=481

-wp eventonomy rsvps list --event=481 --format=csv
+wp eventonomy rsvps --event=481 --format=csv

 wp eventonomy import events.csv

-wp eventonomy import events.csv --dry-run
+wp eventonomy import events.csv --user=jane

 Demo Data